Towards Real-world Debiasing: Rethinking Evaluation, Challenge, and Solution: Methodology

-We claim that the bias capture module of the DBAM paradigm relies on the high bias magnitude of existing benchmarks, which causes failure in real-world debiasing.
-It is assumed by the DBAM paradigm that the biased model $M_b$ predicts according to the bias within the training data, giving high loss to BC samples and low loss to BA samples \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,NEURIPS2022_75004615,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,leeRevisitingImportanceAmplifying2023}.
+We claim that the effectiveness of the critical bias capture module in existing methods relies on the HP assumption of existing benchmarks, which does not generalize to LP biases in the real world.
+It is assumed that the biased model $M_b$ predicts according to the bias within the training data \cite{NEURIPS2024_b40d5797,hanMitigatingSpuriousCorrelations2024}, giving high loss to BC samples and low loss to BA samples \citep{NEURIPS2020_eddc3427,NEURIPS2021_d360a502,NEURIPS2022_75004615,limBiasAdvBiasAdversarialAugmentation2023,zhaoCombatingUnknownBias2023,leeRevisitingImportanceAmplifying2023}.
 Existing works attribute this loss difference to the fact that spurious attributes are easier \citep{NEURIPS2020_eddc3427,limBiasAdvBiasAdversarialAugmentation2023}, i.e., learn more preferentially by models, making BA the \emph{easy sample}.
-While such a claim is true, we claim that the dominance of BA samples in the HP datasets is another vital causing factor of the loss difference, for \emph{dominant/major samples} are learned more frequently than others, as shown in Figure \ref{fig:biasCap}(a).
+While such a claim is true, the dominance of BA samples in the HP datasets is another vital contributing factor to the loss difference, for \emph{dominant/major samples} are learned more frequently than others, as shown in Figure \ref{fig:biasCap}(a). \textbf{The existing assumption of dense bias (BA samples are dominant) makes the bias capture process much less challenging.}

-However, on LP datasets, while BA samples are still easier to learn due to the biased feature, the dominant/major samples in the training data are no longer BA samples, but rather BN samples.
+However, for LP biases in the real world, while BA samples are still easier to learn due to the biased feature, the dominant/major samples in the training data are no longer BA samples, but rather BN samples.
 This not only results in the loss difference between BA and BC samples decreasing but also causes low loss on BN samples, as shown in Figure \ref{fig:biasCap}(a).
-According to sample weighing scheme \ref{eq:weights}, such low loss on BN samples further leads to low weights for BN samples when training the debiased model, which is unintended as BN samples carry an abundant amount of knowledge concerning the target attribute without the interference of the spurious features. \emph{Overlooking BN samples results in server utility degradation when DBAM methods are applied to LP datasets}.
-We empirically testify our claim in section \ref{sec:exp}.
+According to sample weighing scheme \ref{eq:weights}, such low loss on BN samples further leads to low weights for BN samples when training the debiased model, which is unintended as BN samples carry an abundant amount of knowledge concerning the target attribute without the interference of the spurious features. \textbf{In other words, the sparsity of real-world biases makes accurate bias capturing much more challenging, leading to severe degradation in the subsequent debiasing process.} We empirically prove our claim in section \ref{sec:exp}.